tvdboom/ATOM/docs_sources/user_guide/training.md

 the leakage is not present in the independent test set, thus the final score of every model is unbiased.
-Note that, if the dataset is relatively small, the BO's best score can consistently be lower than the final score on the test set due to the considerable fewer instances on which it is trained.
+Note that, if the dataset is relatively small, the BO's best score can consistently be lower than the final score on the test set due to the considerable lower fraction of instances on which it is trained.
+After running the BO, the parameters that resulted in the best score (in case of a tie, the call with the shortest training time is selected) are used to train the model on the complete training set.

 There are many possibilities to tune the BO to your liking.
 Use `n_calls` and `n_initial_points` to determine the number of iterations